joshygarcia/event-managemet-app/README.md

 ### Getting Started

 1. Navigate to [events.joshygarcia.com](http://events.joshygarcia.com).
-2. Click on the 'Register' button and provide the necessary information.
+3. Click on the 'Register' button and provide the necessary information.
-3. Confirm your email address (you should receive a confirmation email shortly after registering).
-4. Once you've confirmed your email address, you can log in using the 'Log In' button on the homepage.
+4. You will be redirected to the dashboard once you successfully register.

 ### Features